Pan-Seared Halibut with Cherry Tomatoes & Basil

 This post may contain affiliate links.
 Read my full disclosure policy.

-Simple and summery, pan-seared halibut with a sweet cherry tomato and basil sauce comes together in 30 minutes.
+A simple, summery pan-seared halibut with a sweet cherry tomato and basil sauce—ready in about 30 minutes.

 Fresh Pacific halibut is a seasonal splurge.
 It needs very little to enhance its flavor—in fact, it’s almost a sin to fuss too much with it.
 I like to prepare it simply: pan-seared until golden and crisp with a quick sauté of sweet, garlicky cherry tomatoes on the side.
 Depending on how long you cook the tomatoes, they can be firm and fresh or soft and jammy.
 I usually aim for somewhere right in between, but they’re delicious either way.

 “I made this for dinner guests last night.
 Seriously, they thought they were eating at a 5-star restaurant.
-It was FANTASTIC!
-I”
+It was FANTASTIC!”

 Peg Reiter